gsfaigan/se30-webring/README.md

 - The hub then redirects you to the previous or next site in the webring
 - Clicking the icon takes you to the webring hub homepage

+## FAQ

+**Do I need a custom domain?**
+No. GitHub Pages, Netlify, Vercel, etc. are all fine.

+**Can I change my site later?**
+Yes!
+Just open another PR updating your entry.

+**What if my site is under construction?**
+That's fine, as long as it's not empty!

+**Is this official or affiliated with UW?**
+No. This is a student-run project.

+## Maintainer

+Built and maintained by William Cagas (SE '30).

+If you have questions, ideas, or run into issues, feel free to open an issue or pull request.

 ## Credits & Inspiration

-This webring was heavily inspired by the works of the general [SE Webring](https://se-webring.xyz/) and the [CS Webring](https://cs.uwatering.com/).
+This webring was inspired by the works of the general [SE Webring](https://se-webring.xyz/) and the [CS Webring](https://cs.uwatering.com/).
 Go check them out!